-The money to pay for the work comes from $3 million from a $5 million bond voters approved in 2014 and a $3 million a grant the borough received from the Connecticut Department of Transportation.
+The money to pay for the work comes from a $5 million bond voters approved in 2014 and a $3 million grant the borough received from the Connecticut Department of Transportation.

 Although the borough is set to begin work on the bridge, not everything has been finalized.

 Currently the plan calls for pavers to be used for the road across the bridge, which is what was there before the flood.
 In March, burgesses brought up concerns about the pavers and their lifespan.

 Stewart said the borough is still discussing what it will use, but expects to have made a decision long before it becomes an issue.